 Q: Where’s the biggest geyser in the world?

 A: Steamboat Geyser.
 Located in Yellowstone’s Norris Geyser Basin, its eruptions can go as high as 380 feet (116 meters).
 Though Steamboat is now the world’s highest geyser, it doesn’t show off very often.
 What a wonderful surprise when it erupted on July 31, 2013!
-In 2002, Steamboat erupted twice (April 26 and September 13); in 2003, three times (March 26, April 27, and October 22); and once in 2005, on May 23.
+Before that, Steamboat erupted twice in 2002 (April 26 and September 13); in 2003, three times (March 26, April 27, and October 22); and once in 2005, on May 23.
 But Waimangu Geyser in New Zealand, before it was destroyed by landslides in 1904, erupted to the unprecedented height of over 1000 feet (300 meters).
 Another big geyser that is justifiably famous is Geysir in Iceland, the namesake of all the geysers in the world.

 CREDITS: The photos of Grand Prismatic Spring and Silex Spring are by Bruno Giletti; Surprise Pool photo by Leslie Kilduff.